If you have any questions, comments, concerns, or to report anything that makes you feel uncomfortable or unsafe, you can use these channels:

 Any participant asked to stop any harassing behavior is expected to comply immediately.
 We expect all participants to follow these rules at conference and workshop venues, as well as conference-related social events.

 If you feel uncomfortable, are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of conference staff immediately.
-Conference Staff are identified by STAFF badges or shirts for each day of CascadiaJS.
+Conference Staff are identified by red STAFF badges.

 You can also send an email to firstname.lastname@example.org.